shehanmunasinghe/diagno/README.md

 ![Workflow](https://github.com/shehanmunasinghe/diagno/blob/master/Docs/images/4.png?raw=true)

 The deep neural network model was trained on a subset of 2020 PhysioNet Computing in Cardiology Challenge Data.
-The trained model is able to Predict 5 different cardiac conditions with over 90% accuracy.
+The trained model is able to predict 5 different cardiac conditions with over 90% accuracy.

 Model is deployed on AWS using TorchServe